yyle88/gormcngen/README.md

 ### Multi-Language Field Support

-The `cnm` tag allows you to define Chinese aliases for field names, which are generated as additional struct fields:
+The `cnm` tag lets you define Chinese aliases to use as field names, which are generated as extra struct fields:

 ```go
 type Product struct {